Erreur-404/erreur-404.github.io/content/writeups/ringzer0_wrong_byte.md

 0x0000000000000052 090A                            OR DWORD PTR [RDX],ECX
 ```

-# A Deeper Analysis
+## A Deeper Analysis

 When you look closely at the code, you can see that it basically executes the function that starts at `0x0000000000000002`.
 The function first XORs a key (0x13) to 34 bytes (0x22) coming from the RSI register, then write the xored values to STDOUT using the `sys_write` syscall (0x01) and finally exits, now with the `sys_exit` syscall (0x3C), but takes the time to set the exit status to 1 instead of 0.
-Since there doesn't seem to be a choice between different exit values, it seems like 1 is actually the default in this case and we shouldn't waste too much time on it.
+Since there doesn't seem to be a choice between different exit values, 1 could actually the default in this case and, in that case, we shouldn't waste too much time on it.

 Now that we understand the program and since we still don't have the flag, let's get back to the name of the challenge: _Wrong Byte!_.
 The name implies that only one byte is wrong, not more.
 If we summarize the program's intent once more, it essentially XORs a given large hex value with the 0x13 key.
 What if this key is the wrong byte?
 We would get a different output for sure.

 To do this, we first need to extract the hexadecimal value.
-Since it corresponds to the value of the RSI register and it is set using `pop RSI` as the first instruction of the function that starts at `0x0000000000000002`, then we know that it is the return address, which means the first address following `CALL 0x0000000000000002`.
-Also, the instructions `XOR RCX, RCX` and `add CL, 0x22` tell us that the size of the hex value is 0x22, which means 34 bytes because RCX is the counter register, holding the number of loops that will be done with the `loop` instruction.
-It just happens to be that there are exactly 34 bytes following `CALL 0x0000000000000002`!
+Since it corresponds to the value of the RSI register and it is set using `POP RSI` at the first instruction of the function, then we know that it is the return address, which means the first address following `CALL 0x0000000000000002`.
+Also, the instructions `XOR RCX, RCX` and `ADD CL, 0x22` tell us that the size of the hex value is 0x22 bytes (34 bytes) because RCX is the counter register, holding the number of times the `LOOP` instruction will loop.
+And it just happens to be that there are exactly 34 bytes following `CALL 0x0000000000000002`!
 So we know that our large hexadecimal value is this:

 > 0x0C060B0D670F231E07303F20053A043D13092F2F383C1B070C252E7A22271002090A

-# To Automation
+## To Automation

-This Python script will automate the decryption with different one byte keys to find the flag
+To automate the process of finding the right key, I built this Python script which tries to decrypt with different one byte keys and stops once it found the flag.

 ``` python
 def xor_string(input_bytes, key):